skimberk/messageformat-i18n/README.md

             fr.js
         index.js

 I hope the example helped you figure out how to use this module.
-For more information, check out the documentation of [MessageFormat.js](https://github.com/SlexAxton/messageformat.js), which this module uses under the hood to parse the internationalisations.
+For more information, check out the documentation for [MessageFormat.js](https://github.com/SlexAxton/messageformat.js), which this module uses under the hood to parse the internationalisations.